-We commenced working there. require would soon purpose designed accommodation that enabled the elephants be to separated from each other and from the keepers when necessary and provide a secure holding area where a sick elephant could be isolated and treated.
-With the cost of the project in mind, I began to sound out some University's the administrators with a view to putting together a costed proposal for improved elephant accommodation.
+By the early 1970s it was clear that the rather basic elephant accommodation in the Zoo would soon need to be improved and updated.
+It had been constructed before Т commenced working there.
+We would soon require purpose designed accommodation that would enable the elephants to be separated from each other and from the keepers when necessary and provide a secure holding area where a sick elephant could be isolated and treated.
+With the cost of the project in mind, I began to sound out some of the University's financial administrators with a view to putting together a costed proposal for improved elephant accommodation.

-It was at that time, in 1973, that the first small pointer to what turned out to be a disaster waiting to engulf us emerged in the form of what seemed to be a minor problem with one of the elephants.
-Whenever I think back to the occasion, my memory flashes up a particular slogan often seen painted in large letters on the front of some of the lorries or mammy-wagons that career around the streets full of passengers, bags of cement or bundles of freshly harvested plantain.
+It was at that time, in 1973, that the first small pointer to what turned out to be a disaster waiting to engulf us emerged in the form of what seemed a minor problem with one of the elephants.
+Whenever I think back to the occasion, my memory flashes up a particular slogan often seen painted in large letters on the front of some of the lorries or mammy-wagons that career around the streets loaded with passengers, bags of cement, bundles of freshly harvested plantain or whatever.
 The slogan warns that 'NO CONDITION IS PERMANENT' which, being loosely translated, means 'You never know what's around the corner, mate'.

-One morning the elephant keepers reported that Dora was having some kind of problem with one of her small tusks.
-The tusk was obviously causing her discomfort and she did her best to prevent it from coming into contact with anything hard, even when feeding.
+One morning the elephant keepers reported that Dora was having a problem of some sort with one of her small tusks.
+The tusk was obviously causing her discomfort and she did her best to prevent it from coming into contact with anything solid or hard, even when feeding.
 The Zoo had an ongoing arrangement with the University's Department of Veterinary Medicine for the provision of its first rate veterinary services.
 I called them, described the problem and a vet soon appeared.
-Unfortunately, however, Dora could not be persuaded to allow the vet anywhere near her and she very successfully kept him at trunk's length as soon as she realised what he was up to.
+However, after just one attempt to examine her suspect tusk, Dora could not be persuaded to allow the vet anywhere near her again and she very determinedly kept him at trunk's length until he had no choice but to leave.